surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ### Functionalities of Calculated Column

-- It supports wide variety of arithmetical and logical functions to be applied on the data.
+- It supports wide variety of arithmetical and logical operations, to be applied on the data.

-- It calculates using the data from external parameters (through "Global parameters") by making reference to the database fields.
+- It calculates the using the data from external parameters (through "Global parameters") by making reference to the database fields.

 - It controls or access the data with user wise calculations.